Bropell/MechaCar_Statistical_Analysis/README.md

-In addition to the first T-test, subsequent T-tests were done for the same parameters using the subset argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds oer square inch.
-The images for each T-test is provided below.
+In addition to the first T-test, subsequent T-tests were done for the same parameters using the subset argument to determine if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.
+The T-test images are provided below.

 <h3 align="center">T-Test Lot 1</h3>
 <p align="center">